codefellows/seattle-code-javascript-401d40/class-33/warm-up/README.md

 # Warm Up - Tree Traversals

-Visit all Node within a tree using both an iterative and recursive approach.
+Visit all Nodes within a tree using both an iterative and recursive approach.

 ## Overview

 Complete the provided class methods to pass the included test files.
 The k-ary `Tree` class needs to be able to traverse using 2 seperate traversal methods.

+* run `npm install` to install project dependencies.
 * Complete the `traverseIteratively` method located in `./src/lib/Tree.js`  this method should iterate through all the Nodes in the tree and pass their value into a callback function provided as a parameter.
-* Complete the `traverseRecursively` method located in `./src/lib/Tree.js` which should visit each node in the tree using a recursive method and pass their value into a callcack function provided as a parameter.
+* Complete the `traverseRecursively` method located in `./src/lib/Tree.js` which should visit each node in the tree using a recursive approach and pass their value into a callcack function provided as a parameter.
 * Run `npm test` to check if your methods traverse properly.

 ## Sample Inputs and outputs